 This is due to the fact that its harder for a leasing company to put a true value on equipment that has been owned and operated by a business for a substantial period of time without incurring a considerable amount of cost.

-While third party appraisals are relied on, the leasing companies will also take the most conservative view of here and only consider up to 75% of forced liquidation value as a potential financing amount.
+While third party appraisals are relied on, the leasing companies will also take the most conservative view of here and typically consider up to 75% of forced liquidation value as a potential financing amount.

 Regardless of the lower level of leverage available, equipment sale and leaseback transactions on owned equipment can be an important source of business financing for both working capital and fixed capital investment.